bobg/taggo/Readme.md

 ### ⛔️ No version tags

-Vtag did not find any version tags for the module (after removing any required version prefix).
+Taggo did not find any version tags for the module (after removing any required version prefix).
 Some findings will not be available as a result.